blacklightpy/vaultofknowledge/03. Culture/Culture/Hindu Culture.md

 - Folk Hinduism, based on local traditions and cults of local deities prior to the Vedic Age
 - Shrauta or Vedic ritual-oriented Hinduism as practised by Traditionalist Brahmins
 - Vedantic Hinduism, including Advaita Vedanta (Smartism), based on the philosophical approach of the Upanishads
-- Yogic Hinduism, especially the sect based on the Yoga Sutras of Patanjali
+- Yogic Hinduism, especially the sect based on the Yoga Soothras of Patanjali
 - "Dharmic" Hinduism or "Daily Morality", based on Karma and upon societal norms such as Vivaaha (Hindu marriage customs)
 - Bhakti or Devotional practices